DaPaleta/TimeTamer/docs/ARCHITECTURE.md

 ## 1. Executive Summary

-This document defines the architecture for a Task Planning Application that enables users to optimize productivity through intelligent task scheduling, environment-aware calendar management, and goal-driven analytics.
+This document defines the architecture for TimeTamer, an intelligent task planning application that enables users to optimize productivity through intelligent task scheduling, environment-aware calendar management, and goal-driven analytics.
 The application integrates task properties with calendar constraints using a rule-based scheduling engine to provide automated suggestions and validation.

 **Key Differentiators:**

 - Environment-aware scheduling (home/office/outdoors)
 - Focus-time optimization
 - Rule-based intelligent scheduling